 Sharing food is prohibited at all times.
 Personal food and/or personal package deliveries are not allowed.
-Students must bring their own food to school or purchase meals through the approved food service program.
+Students must bring their own food to school.

 Travel Restrictions

 As follows is our policy on travel by employees, effective January 13, 2021: